enricozb/popup.kak/readme.md

             warn          show a modal with stderr
             dismiss       dismiss modal without running KAK_SCRIPT
-            ignore        ignore status and always run KAK_SCRIPT --padding               the amount of padding around the height and width of the popup. defaults to 16.
+            ignore        ignore status and always run KAK_SCRIPT --padding <int>         the amount of padding around the height and width of the popup. defaults to 16.
 ```